^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Gonococcal infection in newborns is usually the result of contact with infected secretions from the cervix in the mother during childbirth.
-Usually it develops as an acute illness on the 2-5th day of life.
-The prevalence of gonococcal infection in newborns depends on the prevalence of infection in pregnant women, because whether the pregnant woman has screened for gonorrhea and whether the newborn has had ophthalmia prophylaxis.
+Gonococcal infection in neonates usually results from contact with infected maternal cervical secretions during labor.
+It usually develops as an acute illness on the 2nd to 5th day of life.
+The prevalence of gonococcal infection in neonates depends on the prevalence of infection in pregnant women, whether the pregnant woman was screened for gonorrhea, and whether the neonate was given ophthalmia prophylaxis.

-The most serious complications are neonatal ophthalmia and sepsis, including arthritis and meningitis.
-Less severe manifestations of local infection include rhinitis, vaginitis, urethritis and inflammation at the sites of intrauterine monitoring of the fetus.
+The most serious complications are ophthalmia neonatorum and sepsis, including arthritis and meningitis.
+Less serious manifestations of local infection include rhinitis, vaginitis, urethritis and inflammation at the sites of intrauterine fetal monitoring.

-Although N. Gonorrhoeae is a less common cause of neonatal conjunctivitis in the United States than C. Trachomatis and other non-sexually transmitted microorganisms, however, N. Gonorrhoeae is a particularly important pathogen since gonococcal ophthalmia can lead to perforation of the eyeball and blindness.
+Although N. gonorrhoeae is a less common cause of neonatal conjunctivitis in the United States than C. trachomatis and other non-sexually transmitted organisms, N. gonorrhoeae is a particularly important pathogen because gonococcal ophthalmia can lead to globe perforation and blindness.

-In the United States, those who are at high risk for gonococcal ophthalmia are those who have not received prophylaxis from ophthalmia, whose mothers were not seen in the prenatal period, had an STD in history, or were raped.
-Based on the identification of typical gram-negative diplococci in Gram-stained samples taken from conjunctival exudates, gonococcal conjunctivitis is diagnosed and treatment is selected after taking the material for the appropriate culture study; at the same time, appropriate studies should be conducted on Chlamydia.
-Prophylactic treatment of gonorrhea can be indicated in newborns with conjunctivitis who have not been found gonococci in a Gram stain smear from conjunctival exudate if they have any of the risk factors specified above.
+In the United States, neonates at high risk for gonococcal ophthalmia include those who have not received ophthalmia prophylaxis, whose mothers were not followed prenatally, have a history of STDs, or were raped.
+Based on the identification of typical gram-negative diplococci in a Gram-stained specimen of conjunctival exudate, gonococcal conjunctivitis is diagnosed and treated after appropriate culture; appropriate testing for chlamydia should be done simultaneously.
+Prophylactic treatment for gonorrhea may be indicated in neonates with conjunctivitis in whom gonococci are negative for Gram-stained conjunctival exudate if they have any of the risk factors noted above.

-In all cases of neonatal conjunctivitis, conjunctival exudate should also be examined to isolate N. Gonorrhoeae for identification and for antibiotic susceptibility testing.
-An accurate diagnosis is important for health authorities and because of the social consequences of gonorrhea.
-Non-gonococcal causes of neonatal ophthalmia, including Moraxella catarrahalis and other Neisseria species, are difficult to distinguish from N. Gonorrhoeae in Gram staining, but they can be differentiated in a microbiological laboratory.
+In all cases of neonatal conjunctivitis, conjunctival exudate should also be examined to isolate N. gonorrhoeae for identification and to perform antibiotic susceptibility testing.
+Accurate diagnosis is important for public health and because of the social consequences of gonorrhoea.
+Nongonococcal causes of neonatal ophthalmia, including Moraxella catarrahalis and other Neisseria species, are difficult to distinguish from N. gonorrhoeae by Gram stain but can be differentiated in the microbiology laboratory.

 Gonococcal infection in children

-After the neonatal period, sexual abuse is the most common cause of gonococcal infection in pre-adulthood children (see Sexual abuse of children and rape).
-As a rule, gonococcal infection in children of preadolescence is manifested in the form of vaginitis.
-PID as a result of infection of the vagina is observed less often than in adults.
-Udetey, subjected to sexual abuse, often has anorectal and pharyngeal gonococcal infection, which usually proceeds asymptomatically.
+After the neonatal period, sexual abuse is the most common cause of gonococcal infection in preadolescents (see Child Sexual Abuse and Rape).
+Preadolescents typically present with gonococcal infection as vaginitis.
+PID resulting from vaginal infection is less common than in adults.
+Sexually abused children often have anorectal and pharyngeal gonococcal infection, which is usually asymptomatic.

-To isolate N. Gonorrhoeae in children, only the standard culture method should be used.
-Non-cultural tests for gonorrhea, including Gram staining, DNA probes or ELISA without culture examination should not be used; none of these tests was approved by the FDA for the study of samples from the oropharynx, rectum or genital tract in children.
-Samples from the vagina, urethra, pharynx or rectum should be examined on selective media for the isolation of N. Gonorrhoeae.
-All putative isolates of N. Gononhoeae should be accurately identified, at least by two tests based on different principles, (for example, biochemical properties, serological or determination of enzymes of the pathogen).
-Isolates must be preserved for additional or repeated testing.
+Only standard culture should be used to isolate N. gonorrhoeae from children.
+Nonculture tests for gonorrhea, including Gram stain, DNA probes, or ELISA without culture should not be used; none of these tests have been approved by the FDA for testing oropharyngeal, rectal, or genital tract specimens in children.
+Vaginal, urethral, pharyngeal, or rectal specimens should be tested on selective media for the isolation of N. gonorrhoeae.
+All suspected isolates of N. gononhoeae should be positively identified by at least two tests based on different principles (eg, biochemical, serologic, or enzyme assays).
+Isolates should be retained for additional or repeat testing.

-Recommended regimens for children with a body weight> 45 kg
+Recommended regimens for children weighing > 45 kg

-Children with a body weight> 45 kg should receive treatment according to one of their regimens recommended for adults (see Gonococcal infection).
+Children weighing >45 kg should be treated according to one of the regimens recommended for adults (see Gonococcal infection).

-Quinolones are not recommended for use in children.
-Their toxicity was noted in animal studies.
-However, studies of children with cystic fibrosis who were treated with ciprofloxacin did not show its side effects.
+Quinolones are not recommended for use in children because they have been shown to be toxic in animal studies.
+However, studies of children with cystic fibrosis treated with ciprofloxacin have shown no adverse effects.

-Recommended scheme for children weighing less than 45 kg with uncomplicated gonococcal vulvovaginitis, cervicitis, urethritis, pharyngitis, or proctitis
+Recommended regimen for children weighing less than 45 kg with uncomplicated gonococcal vulvovaginitis, cervicitis, urethritis, pharyngitis, or proctitis

 Alternative scheme

-Spectinomycin 40 mg / kg (maximum 2 g) IM in a single dose can be used, but it is unreliable against pharyngeal infection.
-Some specialists use cefixime to treat children, because it can be administered orally, however, there are no published reports on its safety or efficacy in treating such cases.
+Spectinomycin 40 mg/kg (maximum 2 g) IM in a single dose may be used but is unreliable against pharyngeal infection.
+Some authorities use cefixime in children because it can be given orally, but there are no published reports on its safety or effectiveness in such cases.

-Recommended scheme for children weighing less than 45 kg with bacteremia or arthritis
+Recommended regimen for children weighing less than 45 kg with bacteremia or arthritis

-Ceftriaxone 50 mg / kg (maximum 1 g) IM or IV once a day, daily for 7 days.
+Ceftriaxone 50 mg/kg (maximum 1 g) IM or IV once daily for 7 days.

-Recommended scheme for children with a body weight> 45 kg with bacteremia or arthritis
+Recommended regimen for children weighing > 45 kg with bacteremia or arthritis

 Who to contact?

-Only local antibiotic therapy is ineffective and it is not necessary if systemic treatment is used.
+Local antibiotic therapy alone is ineffective and is not necessary if systemic treatment is used.

-A newborn who has gonococcal ophthalmia diagnosed must be hospitalized and examined for signs of disseminated infection (eg, sepsis, arthritis and meningitis).
-A single dose of ceftriaxone is sufficient for the treatment of gonococcal conjunctivitis, but some pediatricians prefer to give the children antibiotics within 48-72 hours before receiving negative cultivation results.
-The decision on the duration of treatment should be taken after consultation with an experienced doctor.
+A neonate diagnosed with gonococcal ophthalmia should be hospitalized and evaluated for signs of disseminated infection (eg, sepsis, arthritis, and meningitis).
+A single dose of ceftriaxone is sufficient to treat gonococcal conjunctivitis, but some pediatricians prefer to give children antibiotics for 48 to 72 hours until culture results are negative.
+The decision on the duration of treatment should be made in consultation with an experienced physician.

 Management of mothers and their sexual partners